two-hundred/celerity-docs/docs/blueprint/specification.md

 ## References & Substitutions

 In a blueprint, references are ways to access values from a number of different types of objects in a blueprint.
-References can be used to reference variables, resource fields, data source fields, and exported fields from child blueprints.
+References can be used to make use of variables, values, resource fields, data source fields, and exported fields from child blueprints.

 In most cases references are made with the `${..}` syntax with a few exceptions such as the export "field" attribute which expects a reference to be made to a resource field as a regular string.